worawit/beaengine-fork/README.md

     // note: no JC in my modification if (disasm.Instruction.MnemonicId == I_JB)
         // do something

+    // or use ConditionalType that work on LoopType too if (disasm.Instruction.CondtionalType == CC_B)
+        // do something

 ### Register flags for condition instructions